 This service, where a member of staff photocopies the items you require on your behalf, is available at the same price as self-service photocopying for disabled Library users.

-To request this service, please visit the Library Helpdesk or email us.
+To request this service, please visit LibTech or email us.
 The timescale for delivery will be agreed at the time of request.
-If you are able to reclaim photocopying costs from the DSA, please ensure you obtain a receipt from the money loader machine or a member of Library staff as proof of photocopying.
+Student Wellbeing are able to add print credit to your online account.

 Please note that items may only be photocopied in accordance with copyright law.